 Special care must be taken when the vehicle is towed with the ignition in the LOCK position.
-A dolly should be used under the front wheels if the rear wheels are raised.
+The only approved method of towing without the ignition key is with a flatbed truck.
 Proper towing equipment is necessary to prevent damage to the vehicle.